Keith-S-Thompson/gpt-wizard/README.md

 releases of the tool.

 The script I used to translate from CVS to Git is a work in progress.
-In particular, CVS symbolic names (mostly marking releases) that were applied to multiple files are applied only to the most recently committed file in this git repo.
-You can't generally see release tags by running `git log` on an individual file, but you can `git checkout` a tag and see the files that made up that release.

 The `Attic` subdirectory is an artifict of the original CVS repo, and contains files that were removed.

-`gpt-wizard` was designed to work with releases of Globus as it existed when I worked at SDSC up to 2007.
-I haven't kept up with Globus since leaving SDSC, but gpt-wizard is likely not necessary or useful for current Globus releases.
+`gpt-wizard` was designed to work with releases of [Globus](https://www.globus.org/) as it existed when I worked at SDSC up to 2007.
+I haven't kept up with Globus since leaving SDSC.
+`gpt-wizard` is likely not necessary or useful for current Globus releases.

 I'm making it available here just to show off some work that I've done in the past, not with any intent for it to be useful -- though if